peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

     ``cmake .. -DREFPROP_FORTRAN_PATH=/path/to/refprop/fortran``

   If the path has spaces in it, you need to quote-escape the path

+* If you do not want to, or cannot, get a numpy version (especially on Red Hat based linux distros) that will allow you to do this at the command line:

+    ``python -m numpy.f2py -c "import numpy"``

+  then you can disable all use of Python by passing the command line flag ``REFPROP_NO_PYTHON``

+    ``cmake .. -DREFPROP_NO_PYTHON=ON``

+  This will disable the alias generation, so the only symbols that will be exported will be the default symbols for your compiler, which could be a problem.
+Also, disabling support for Python will result in the header not being generated.
+It is highly recommended to find a working numpy version.

 * On windows, if you want to use Intel Fortran + Visual Studio, you can change the generator, with something like: